 - Poor lighting throughout the premises

-- Failure to provide necessary security
+- Failure to provide the necessary security

-- Falls down stairways
+- Falls on stairways

 - Assaults and fights occurring within apartment buildings

-- Outbreak of fires in apartment buildings
+- An outbreak of fires in apartment complexes

 - Building collapses